XTC: British reception

 Despite their "Englishness", the group's fanbase has been more concentrated in the US than the UK.
 They refused to conform to punk's simplicity, a point that the British press initially criticised.
 Partridge believed "we were trying to push music into a new area.
 And so we had to suffer the slings and arrows of outrageous name calling because we refused to just play stupid."
 He recalled that when he played at a jam session with punk bands in the late 1970s, the drummer from X-Ray Spex shouted "Oh, you can fucking play, can you?
 Oh, listen to him, he can play."
 In 1988, writer Chris Hunt observed that "XTC have largely not found favour in their homeland.
-To a nation that judges success in terms of tabloid coverage and appearances on Top Of The Pops, the retiring bards of rural olde England didn't really strike too loud a chord with the record buying public.
+To a nation that judges success in terms of tabloid coverage and appearances on Top of the Pops, the retiring bards of rural olde England didn't really strike too loud a chord with the record buying public.
 XTC had just become 'too weird' for their own good."
 Musician and journalist Dominique Leone argued that they "deserved more than they ever got.
 From the press, the public, their label, and various managers, XTC have been a tragically under-appreciated band in every sense."

-Swindon did not have a respected music scene as others in Britain.
+Swindon did not have a respected music scene as other places in Britain.
 Partridge cited the group's origins as the main reason for their ill-repute: "if we came from a big city like London or Manchester, we would have probably have been heralded as more godlike."
-In another interview, he suggested that both their small-town origins and the British class system were reasons for a lack of appreciation in their native country: "XTC were clever and came from Swindon, so therefore we were crap...
+In another interview, he suggested that both their small-town origins and the British class system were reasons for a lack of appreciation in their native country: "XTC were clever and came from Swindon, so therefore we were crap ...
 I was always jealous of bands like Talking Heads, who were doing similar things to us but were from New York, and therefore cool.
 But the English don't like normal people doing intelligent things."
 He remembered the group being advised by their early management to change their accents and deny their Swindon origins, but "we thought it was a badge of honour, coming from the comedy town."